rexim/rexim.me/posts/liskov-substitution-principle.md

   This method must return an integer.
 And the assumption above this method is the integer should be between 1 and 12.
-So the idea of LSP isthe subtype of the class should derive both the method and assumption.
+So the idea of LSP is the subtype of the class should derive both the method and assumption.